smatechnologies/opconmft-docs/docs/encryption-definitions.md

 Field                     | Description
 --------------------------| -----------
 **Country**               | Required.
 The value of Country is typically a 2-letter code.
 Example: US for United States of America.
 **State/Provive/Region**  | Required.
-A value indicating the state, provice or region within the country.
+A value indicating the state, province or region within the country.
 **City/Town**             | Required. the name of the city or town within the state, province or region.
 **Organization**          | Required.
 Full legal name of an organization or person.
 **Unit**                  | Required.
 Branch of organization.
 Examples: IT, marketing, etc.